-1 Introduction
+1 INTRODUCTION

-Regulatory Board (AERB) and the Safety Research Institute (SRI), which is the research arm of the AERB.
-It has also long (f.
+India has long had a good record in nuclear safety, through the activities of the Atomic Energy Regulatory Board (AERB) and the Safety Research Institute (SRI), which is the research arm of the AERB.
+It has also long (d.
 AERB, 2001) cooperated with the International Atomic Energy Agency to keep international nuclear materials and technology under the IAEA safeguards that are the accepted standard by which the international community receives assurance that such materials and technology provided countries for peaceful purposes are not diverted by those countries so as possibly to be used for destructive purposes.
 With the recent announcement of the Global Centre for Nuclear Energy Partnership (Press Information Bureau, 2010), India has taken an initial step toward joining the international nuclear security effort to ensure that nuclear materials and technology supplied by or to India or other countries for peaceful purposes are not diverted to other uses by entities acting without proper authorization. (e.g., substate actors such as terrorist groups).
-In view of many recent suggestions (f. below for instances), it is reasonable to inquire as to possible opportunities for and benefits to India in seeking to capitalize on alleged complementarities (synergies) among these "3Ss."
+In view of many recent suggestions (d. below for instances), it is reasonable to inquire as to possible opportunities for and benefits to India in seeking to capitalize on alleged complementarities (synergies) among these "3Ss."